 I don’t use this lens as much anymore, but it’s always in my camera bag.
 When I feel like some extra creamy bokeh, and if I remember it’s there, I’ll try and take it out during my outdoor sessions.

 Nikkor 20mm f/2.8

 Definitely haven’t shot with this lens in a long time.
-But it was my go-to when I lived up in Alaska and wanted a wide angle to capture the northern lights.
+But it was my go-to when I lived up in Alaska and wanted a wide angle to capture the northern lights in all its glory.

 Langly Alpha Pro Backpack